McKinley Mosley

 Interviewer: You went to El Paso?

 McKinley: Yeah.
-El Paso, Texas
+El Paso, Texas.

-Interviewer: Huh
+Interviewer: Uh-huh.

-Interviewer: So, you still received the training In El Paso for artillery.
-Right?
+Interviewer: So, you still received the training in El Paso for artillery, right?

-Interviewer: Huh
+Interviewer: Uh-huh.

 Interviewer: And then what happened to you?